tessgi/TessGiWebsite/content/pages/the-mission/objectives.md

 **Potential targets**

-The K2 mission
-welcomes all proposals including, but not exclusive to, exoplanet, stellar, extragalactic, and solar system science.
+The TESS mission welcomes all proposals including, but not exclusive to, exoplanet, stellar, extragalactic, and solar system science.
 The following is a list of potential targets: